gsarti/ik-nlp-tutorials/README.md

 - The core contents are covered in the first few weeks of the course to kickstart your work.
 Exercise sessions are dropped from week 6 onwards to allow you to focus on the final project.

-- The current notebooks for W4 and W5 are outdated and will be updated according to the schedule above.

 - Participation to the lab sessions is **highly encouraged**, as they cover fundamental notions for the assignment portfolios and the final projects.
 Instructors will be available to answer questions and provide guidance.

 ## Tools and Frameworks